Table of Contents

 3. Moss Verbenas (Verbena Tenuisecta)

-Moss verbenas, also known as Verbena tenuisecta, are so named because of their delicate foliage, which has leaves so small that they resemble moss.
+Moss verbenas, also known as Verbena tenuisecta, is so named because of its delicate foliage, which has small leaves resembling moss.

 4. Annual Verbenas